frconor-ebook/meditations/_posts/2025-06-09-enlarging-the-heart.md

 St. John says, "He said this not because he cared for the poor, but because he was in charge of the purse.
 He used to take what was put into it" (John 12:6).

-Judas used the poor to justify his stinginess. "'Why was this ointment not sold for 300 denarii and given to the poor?'"
+Judas used the poor to justify his stinginess.
+"Why was this ointment not sold for 300 denarii and given to the poor?"
 (John 12:5).

 "He knew the price of everything but the value of nothing" (Fulton Sheen, *Sermon*).
 He used to steal from the poor.
 It\'s super ugly.

 Yet Our Lord gives us that example, that bad example, in the final week of His life.
 It\'s like a wake-up call.

 "We want to place Christ at the heart of all human activities, sanctifying professional work and the Christian\'s ordinary duties.
-This mission is carried out in the street, in society, especially through our work" (F. Ocáriz, *Ibid*.).
+This mission is carried out in the street, in society, especially through our work" (F. Ocáriz, *ibid*.).

 In *Conversations*, Point 56, St. Josemaría says, "The value of ordinary work, which can be a highly effective means of loving and serving God and others, whether it stands out in others\' eyes or is lowly from a human point of view."